Thanks so much for your interest, and we look forward to reading your work. Please be familiar with the magazine and our mission before you submit.

 - Simultaneous submissions are accepted; please be sure to withdraw your piece promptly if it’s accepted elsewhere.

 - Please don't send more than one submission per department; wait until your work is accepted or declined before submitting again.

 - Please direct all inquiries and comments to email@example.com.

-- We'll do our utmost to respond within five months, but due to the volume of submissions we receive, and the careful & collaborative nature of our review process, that may not always be possible.
+- We'll do our utmost to respond within six months, but due to the volume of submissions we receive, and the careful & collaborative nature of our review process, that may not always be possible.
 Thank you for your patience.